 Read Also: John Carter -2012

-So what's it exactly that distinguishes the good comedy films from the great?
-Can it be their ability to tolerate, in the same manner their sense of humor creeps up on you or goes by amazement?
-Maybe it's a great screenplay, perfect moment or one-liners that hit the point all the time?
-Whatever it is, great comedy shows keep a lasting appearance and have an ability to take pleasure in us.
+So what the heck is it exactly that separates the excellent comedy films of your great?
+Is it power they have to tolerate, the way their humor creeps up on you or goes by surprise?
+It could be a awesome script, perfect timing or one-liners that hit the point each time?
+Whatever it is, great humorous films give a long-lasting feeling and have an ability to engage us.